-After making appropriate enquiries and approving cash flow forecasts, the Corporation considers that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries and considering cash flow forecasts, the Corporation considers that the Group has adequate resources to continue in operational existence for the foreseeable future.

-While disruption to operations is inevitable during the remainder of 2021 and into 2022 from the ongoing effect of the COVID-19 pandemic, the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
+While disruption to operations and financial performance is inevitable during the remainder of 2022 and into 2023 from the challenging economic environment and any ongoing effects of the COVID-19 pandemic, the organisation benefits from a strong balance sheet, low gearing and a resilient cash balance.
 Sufficient discretion remains available to manage investment and operational cost cash flows to help mitigate the impact of income shortfalls on short term liquidity.

-Despite the challenging environment, the risk of additional periods of lockdown and the associated risk to revenue generation, the Corporation consider that financial resources are currently sufficient to ensure sustainability.
+Despite the challenging economic environment, the Corporation consider that financial resources are currently sufficient to ensure sustainability.
 The reasons for this confidence include:

-- In 2020/21 EBITDA (and therefore cash balances) was reduced by around £4.5m due to COVID-19.
-Similar sensitivity modelling was applied to the budget for 2021/22 and demonstrated that an in year operational cash surplus could still be delivered. - The cash balance at 31st July 2021 is at the higher end of sector benchmarks. - Core funding is likely to remain payable through any further period of lockdown to enable ongoing learning for students.
-This represents a significant proportion of income, which safeguards a significant proportion of core cost commitments. - The two-year cash flow forecast projects significant ongoing growth, giving material margin for error. - Capital Expenditure commitments are significant, but mostly discretionary.
-Expenditure can be delayed or stopped if cash balances are diluted. - The group Balance Sheet has minimal debt, with assets available to provide as security should bank financing support be required.
-Current plans do not require borrowing, but if financial performance were to deteriorate, it would be accessible. - Whilst commercial income is proving challenging to generate in the COVID-19 impacted environment, the organisation is well placed to support the need for re-skilling due to the
+- The cash balance at 31st July 2022 of £19.1m is at the higher end of sector benchmarks. - Core funding is likely to remain payable through any further period of disruption to enable ongoing learning for students.
+This represents a significant proportion of income, which safeguards a significant proportion of core cost commitments. - The two-year cash flow forecast projects a relatively stable cash balance, giving material margin for error. - Capital Expenditure commitments are significant, but mostly discretionary.
+Expenditure can be delayed or stopped if cash balances are diluted. - The group Balance Sheet has minimal debt, with assets available to provide as security should loan financing support be required.
+Current plans do not require borrowing, but if financial performance were to deteriorate, it would be accessible.

-- expected increase in rates of unemployment resulting from the pandemic and is already accessing funding to do so. - For the 2021/22 academic year, college campuses are currently open and face to face learning is being maintained, in line with government guidance. - There are no additional material liabilities for the organisation arising from the current environment that are not already reflected in budgets and the Financial Statements.
+- The organisation remains well placed to support the ongoing need for re-skilling and is already accessing funding to do so. - There are no additional material liabilities for the organisation arising from the current environment that are not already reflected in budgets and the Financial Statements.